OpsHubProduct/OIM-Documentation/docs/connectors/plm.md

 ### Creating an Integration User

-Before you begin, you need to set up a dedicated user account in Windchill PLM that will be used specifically for this integration.
+Before you begin, create a dedicated user account in Windchill PLM that will be used specifically for this integration.
+This dedicated user is called an "Integration User" .
 This dedicated user is called an "Integration User".
 - This user will handle all data synchronization between Windchill PLM and your other system
 - This user shouldn't perform any other action from Windchill PLM's user interface